Ehd-e-Wafa: Soundtracks

-The title song of the serial "Dil Ka Dil Se Hua Hai Ehd-E-Wafa" was performed by Ali Zafar, Sahir Ali Bagga, Asim Azhar and Aima Baig.
-The lines of the song are frequently used during the course of the show.
-Later another soundtrack "Sab Ehd-E-Wafa Ke Naam Kiya" performed by Rahat Fateh Ali Khan was released on 7 February 2020.
+Broadcast

-BroadcastEhd-e-Wafa originally premiered on 22 September 2019.
+Ehd-e-Wafa originally premiered on 22 September 2019.
 Ehd-e-Wafa airs a weekly episode on every Sunday succeeding Anaa, starting from its premiere date, with time slot of 8:00 pm.
 It was aired on Hum Europe in UK, on Hum TV USA in USA and Hum TV Mena on UAE, with same timings and premiered date.
 All International broadcasting aired the series in accordance with their standard timings.

 It was simultaneously broadcast on state channel PTV Home with the same timings.

 The show was dubbed in Pashto and is currently broadcast by Hum Pashto 1 with the same title.